 8.3 Users acknowledge that as the treating or assessing practitioner, they — not Capacoty — are the health records custodian for their clients.
 All obligations regarding health record keeping, retention, access, and confidentiality under applicable legislation (including the Privacy Act 1988 (Cth), relevant state health records legislation, and AHPRA standards) rest with the User.

 8.4 Users operating under NDIS-funded services must comply with the NDIS Practice Standards and the NDIS Code of Conduct in their use of Platform-generated content.
-Capacoty does not warrant that any report generated meets NDIS quality or evidentiary standards, and the User is solely responsible for ensuring compliance.
+Capacoty does not warrant that any report generated meets NDIS quality or evidentiary standards, and the User is responsible for ensuring compliance.

 9.1 Users must not use the Platform to: